Los Angeles Drug Crime Attorney

 of drugs.
 The criminal justice system is stacked against you, but we can help.

 One of our team attorneys, Kenneth J. Kahn, is a former Major Narcotics

 Los Angeles prosecutor who worked closely with Federal and State agencies

 such as the FBI, DEA, California Dept. of Justice, LAPD, and LA County

-Now as part of the criminal defense team of Stephen G. Rodriguez &
+Sherriff's Department.
+As part of the criminal defense team of Stephen

-Partners, Mr. Kahn uses his experience to help our clients defend against
+G. Rodriguez & Partners, Mr. Kahn uses his experience to help our

 Call us for a free consultation to discuss your legal options.